daos-stack/daos/design/offline_phase1_to_phase2_conversion.md

 ## Asynchronous Execution

-The pool-service leader owns a background conversion ULT keyed by pool UUID and generation UUID.
+The pool-service leader owns a background resize ULT keyed internally by pool UUID and generation UUID.
 RDB state, rather than ULT lifetime, is authoritative.
-If leadership changes or the process restarts, the new leader detects a non-terminal conversion record and schedules a replacement ULT at the last durable stage.
+If leadership changes or the process restarts, the new leader detects a non-terminal resize record and schedules a replacement ULT at the last durable stage.

+The generation UUID remains mandatory on internal pool-service and target RPCs.
+It provides idempotency, rejects delayed RPCs from an earlier attempt, and correlates RDB and SMD recovery records.
+The management status and cancel handlers resolve the current generation under the pool-service lock before acting, so clients do not supply it.

 Each potentially long target operation follows a start/query protocol: